Diseases caused by bacteria

 Osteoporosis, ricketts, Vit D deficiencyOsteoporosis is characterized by a lack of calcium, phosphorus, or vitamin D, which causes to have weak bones prone to fractures.

-AflatoxicosisAflatoxins are mycotoxins produced during periods of drought and with great importance because they are carcinogenic, causes a reduction of the synthesis of proteins that affect the growth of pigs and weakens their immune system.
+AflatoxicosisAflatoxins are mycotoxins produced during periods of drought and with great importance because they are carcinogenic, cause a reduction of the synthesis of proteins that affect the growth of pigs and weakens their immune system.

 ErgotismThe toxins produced by the ergot reduce growth when are in low amounts.
 If present in substantial amounts, they produce limb gangrene and necrosis of tail and ears.